-Shots on the Greenland Ice Sheet, including water running off The Jakobshavn Isbræ is among the fastest-moving glaciers in the world.
+Shots of the calving front of the Jakobsavn Glacier, Greenland's fastest moving glacier.
+Includes two shots of Mark Fahnestock's helicopter flying over.
+Various shots of the margin of the Russell Glacier Shots on the Greenland Ice Sheet, including water running off The Jakobshavn Isbræ is among the fastest-moving glaciers in the world.
 The Jakobshavn is an outlet glacier, one of the few places where the giant Greenland ice sheet can shed ice in the form of gigantic icebergs.
 This timelapse video (100x real speed) from glaciologist Mark Fahnestock shows one of these massive calving events.
 Notice the dark blue ice that surfaces when the iceberg flips over in the ice-choked Ilulissat icefjord.
 Time interval on this timelapse is 10 seconds per frame.
 In this video, ride in a special Mattracks truck across the ice sheet with geologist Christina Riesselman as she travels with ANDRILL Staff Scientist Richard Levy from McMurdo Station to the ANDRILL drill site.
 They investigate the truck’s special wheels, observe beautiful panoramas of the Transantarctic Mountains, and hear the drill running at the drill site.
 An introduction to the bee hummer, a simple musical instrument that sounds like a swarm of buzzing bees when you spin it around.
 A detailed demonstration of how to make the bee hummer, including a discussion of materials needed, troubleshooting tips if your hummer isn't humming well, and a demonstration of how the instrument should be played.
 The science behind this simple musical instrument, including the concepts of sound, vibration, and amplification.
 An introduction to the cuica (pronounced KWEE-kah), a small friction drum used in Brazil's Carnival parade.
 A detailed demonstration of how to make this small friction drum, including a discussion of materials needed and how different kinds of materials make for cuicas that produce different sounds.
-The science behind this musical instrument, including the concepts of sound, vibration, resonance, and amplification.
-An introduction to a crowd-pleasing noisemaker called a sound sandwich, which you can adjust to raise or lower its pitch.